WHY VISION ZERO?

 VISION ZERO ACTION PLAN

-The Volusia Flagler Vision Zero Action Plan will create a comprehensive Vision Zero Safety Action Plan for Volusia and Flagler Counties, in coordination with each municipality.
+The Volusia-Flagler TPO adopted a Vision Zero Action Plan for Volusia and Flagler Counties, in coordination with each municipality, on June 25, 2025.
 A Vision Zero Action Plan includes:

 - High Injury Network: Analyzing data to identify places on the transportation system with the highest risk for fatal and serious injury crashes so that we can focus on our most important problem areas.